emmercm/www/src/blog/_who-is-your-audience.md

 A PRD, a product spec., or any other document that conveys project goals and requirements should also answer the three questions.

-1. **Who is my audience?** The people who will be
+1. **Who is my audience?** The people who will be executing the project or implementing the feature.
-2. **What do I want from them?** I want them to be convinced that the problem I have identified is worth solving, and it is worth solving in the next 3 months.
+2. **What do I want from them?** I want them to execute the project accurately, achieving all of its goals.
-3. **What do they care about?**
+3. **What do they care about?** They care about being provided the

 ## RFCs

 ## How-to guides
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjcxOTQ0MDA3LDcwMjc2NDQzN119
+eyJoaXN0b3J5IjpbMjAyNjE2MDkzLDcwMjc2NDQzN119
 -->